 I continued my regular practice of yoga throughout my teens and twenties.
-It was the only way I knew how to stay relatively comfortable in my body and mind.
-It didn’t occur to me to become a yoga teacher until my early thirties.
-I had a very keen interest in natural health therapies (which helped me recover from asthma and bronchitis) but couldn’t decide on which complementary therapy to study and practice full time.
-One day it dawned on me that yoga was my therapy.
+Yoga became my main support for creating comfort in my body and mind.
+However, it didn’t occur to me to become a yoga teacher until my early thirties.
+By this time I had developed a keen interest in natural health therapies.
+I was deeply inspired by naturopathy, which enabled me to recover completely from chronic asthma and bronchitis.
+Consequently, this led me to work full-time in the Haelan Centre, a whole food store and complementary health clinic.
+However, I couldn’t decide on which complementary therapy to study and practice full time.
+Finally, one day it dawned on me that yoga is my therapy.

 Pregnancy, Post Natal and Mums and Bubs Training, Bliss Baby, November 2015

 Hanna Somatic Coach – Level I and II, Align Somatics, August 2015,

 Teaching Yoga for Healthy Lower Backs, Alison Trewhela, August 2013

 Yoga Nidra Teacher Training – Sitaram at Yoga Campus, November 2013

 Meditation Teacher’s Certificate Swami Saradananda (British Yoga Teachers’ Association), June 2010

 Yoga as Therapy Intensive Teacher Training “Understanding and Addressing the Sources of Pain” (Doug Keller in association with Yoga Campus), December 2009